otavioschwanck/neomood/docs/new_on_vim.md

 ### Lesson 1.1: FIRST STEPS

-** Type: nvim <ENTER> to start NeoMood **
+** You're already in NeoMood reading this tutorial! **

   1. Make sure your caps-lock key is NOT depressed.

   2. Press the <ESC> key to make sure you are in Normal mode.

-type: Welcome
+  3. Move your cursor to the line below that says "Practice line:"

-  3. Type: i <ENTER> to enter Insert mode.
+  4. Type: i <ENTER> to enter Insert mode.

-  4. Type: Welcome to NeoMood!
+  5. Type: Welcome to NeoMood!

-  5. Press <ESC> to go back to Normal mode.
+  6. Press <ESC> to go back to Normal mode.

-  6. Type: :w test.txt <ENTER> to save the file.
+  7. Type: u <ENTER> to undo your changes.

+Practice line: (try editing here)

 NOTE: You are now in Normal mode.
 This is where most NeoMood commands work.